← Back to research

 OpenAI Skills

-OpenAI Skills is the official catalog of Agent Skills for Codex — reusable folders of instructions, scripts, and resources that AI agents discover and use to perform specific tasks.
+OpenAI Skills is the official catalog of Agent Skills for Codex — reusable folders of instructions, scripts, and resources.
+Now at ~22k stars, with the standard adopted across the ecosystem and extended by the Symphony orchestration spec.

 Key takeaways